ad709kr/Customer_behavior_analysis/README.md

 ![monthly_revenue_growth](https://github.com/ad709kr/Customer_behavior_analysis/assets/102454963/f9787b7a-a811-460c-a693-09a1c50dd3a4)

 ## How to Use the app
-* step 1 : To clone the repository
+* step 1 : To clone the repository 'git clone repository-https://github.com/ad709kr/Customer_behavior_analysis.git'
 * step 2 : create an environment (streamlit) and install all packages from requirement.txt
 * step3 : Open terminal and write command 'streamlit run app.py'
 * After step3 a streamlit dashboard will open where you have two options: 1.
 Upload Custom dataset or 2.
 Use Default Dataset.